-It is difficult to imagine the month long competition and the festivities that took place. .
+It is difficult to imagine the month long competition and the festivities that took place.
 They, like so much of the island, seem mythical.
 However, like so little of the Rapa Nui history, the Birdman Competition is actually recorded fact.

-- Don’t forget to pack a pair of lightweight and comfortable walking shoes.
-I (Sarah) have traveled with these shoes by Columbia, Skechers and Reef.
-Kris prefers wearing these shoes by Merrell and Sanuk.
+- Don’t forget to pack a pair of lightweight and comfortable travel shoes.
+I (Sarah) have traveled with these shoes by Columbia and Skechers.
+Kris prefers wearing these shoes by Merrell.

-- We’re certain you’ll be snapping tons of photos during your trip.
+- We’re certain you’ll be snapping tons of photos during your hike.
 Rather than relying on your mobile phone to capture the sights, upgrade to an actual camera for higher quality photos.
-We travel with a Canon Rebel (which takes amazing photos, but can be a bit clunky) and a Canon PowerShot ELPH (which takes beautiful pictures, is slim and lightweight – and the new models are wifi enabled so you can share your trip pics to social media in real time!).
+We travel with a Canon Rebel (which takes amazing photos, but can be a bit clunky) and a Canon PowerShot ELPH (which takes beautiful pictures and is a slim and lightweight budget camera – perfect for hiking!)

-- We think travel insurance is essential!
-If you haven’t already obtained travel insurance for your trip, travel protected with World Nomads.
+- If you haven’t already obtained travel insurance for your trip to Chile, consider traveling protected with World Nomads.